-I moved to Portland in 2018 but I am originally from Massachusetts (grew up in a town southwest of Boston and went to undergrad at Northeastern University) so I am a New Englander at heart.
+I moved to Portland in 2018 but I am originally from Massachusetts (grew up in a town southwest of Boston and went to college at Northeastern University) so I am a New Englander at heart.
 I completed my Master’s program at Colorado State University in Fort Collins, and did my dietetic internship at the Mayo Clinic in Jacksonville, Florida.
 Before moving to Portland I lived in Southern California for almost a year and a half where I worked at a small eating disorder treatment center and also for a public health agency that provided services for individuals diagnosed with HIV/AIDS.
 Prior to starting my solo private practice, I worked with an outpatient group practice called Ruby Health and Wellness where I was able to cultivate my deep passion for this work.
+I have experience treating folks of all ages with eating disorders at the PHP, IOP, and outpatient levels of care.
+I take a sensitive approach to challenges such as food insecurity and I aim to cultivate self-compassion for my clients.
+I have always had a passion for outpatient care and have enjoyed taking on the challenge of running my own small business in private practice.

 MS: Master of Science (in Human Nutrition & Food Science)